ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 You are done.
 Lets proceed to make sure everything works:

-Making sure ZM and APIs work:
+Making sure ZM and APIs work: (optional - only if you need APIs)

 1. open up a browser and go to ``http://localhost/zm`` - should bring up ZM
 2. (OPTIONAL - just for peace of mind) open up a tab and go to ``http://localhost/zm/api`` - should bring up a screen showing CakePHP version with some green color boxes.
 Green is good.
 If you see red, or you don't see green, there may be a problem (should not happen).
 Ignore any warnings in yellow saying "DebugKit" not installed.
-You don't need it
+You don't need it.
 3. open up a tab in the same browser and go to ``http://localhost/zm/api/host/getVersion.json``

 If it responds with something like: